 Håvard Gimse, Piano

-Håvard has performed on many of the world’s most prestigious stages including the Wigmore Hall in London, Carnegie Hall in New York, Palais des Beaux Arts in Brüssels, the Concertgebouw in Amsterdam, the Recital Hall in St Petersburg, the Suk Hall in Prague and the Konzerthaus in Berlin.
-In 2016 Håvard made his first appearance at the Norwegian Opera and Ballet as piano soloist in the company’s production of Anna Karenina.
+Håvard has performed on many of the world’s most prestigious stages including the Wigmore Hall in London, Carnegie Hall in New York, Palais des Beaux Arts in Brüssels, the Concertgebouw in Amsterdam, the Recital Hall in St Petersburg, the Suk Hall in Prague, and the Konzerthaus in Berlin.
+Most recently he performed in the Bridgewater Hall in Manchester together with the Hallè Orchestra in Beethoven 5th, and in Oslo concert hall with the Oslo Phil doing Bartok.
+His performance and recording of the second piano concerto by Rachmaninoff with Maestro Petrenko during the pandemic, has been by far the most viewed video with Oslo Philharmonic to this date.

 Bach: Concerto No. 5 f-moll